Coastal-Imaging-Research-Network/cBathy-Toolbox/README.md

 NOTE that the results for the Kalman demo are stored in a different location, simply for demo purposes (since many people may end up using the toolbox).
 Normally you would save the results back to the input file location but now with the runningAverage field filled in.
+For comparison, the CRAB survey from three days prior is included in the file 19-Oct-2010FRFGridded.mat.

 The first part (democBathy) needs only the stack information and the tide, although if the tide is not found the routine should continue but